Utah Mountains & National Parks

 In the mid-afternoon (Saturday), you can take the shuttle back to our meeting hotel in St. George.
 Choose to spend a night in St. George, or take the shuttle back to Las Vegas.

-If you’d like to extend your stay in Zion National Park, you’re welcome to do so.
-We’ll transport your bike back to the shop and have it shipped for you, if you brought your own wheels.
+If you would like to extend your stay in Zion National Park, you are welcome to do so, but all reservations are on-your-own to make in advance.
+We will even transport your bike back to the shop and have it shipped for you, if you brought your own wheels.

 Utah Mountains & National Parks Bike Tour: Logistics & FAQs